cedvdb/x_router/README.md

 # Child Router

-To create a child router use the XRouter constructor like you would for its parent:
+To create a child router use the XRouter.child constructor and add it to the parent:

 ```
-XRouter(
+final childRouter = XRouter.child(
     routes: [
       XRoute(path: '/products/:id/info', builder: (_, __) => ProductInfo()),
       XRoute(